RakhithJK/PHPMailer-wiki/Using-Gmail-with-XOAUTH2.md

 This is what we did all this work for: this value is what you need to perform XOAUTH2 authentication when connecting to Gmail's SMTP server.

+I have shown the real values used in this example, but this Client ID has now been deleted so it won't work any more - you must generate your own!

 ##Configure your email script

 In the examples folder you will find a script called `gmail_xoauth.phps` you can use as the basis for this process.
 How you use PHPMailer remains largely unchanged relative to the other examples; The differences are that it uses the `PHPMailerOAuth` class instead of the simpler `PHPMailer`, and you need to specify the `XOAUTH2` auth type and fill in the authentication values you obtained above.